 Recommended hotels in Osaka Bay

 What you’ll find, however, is that your yen will stretch further here.
 In choosing to stay here, you can fetch 4-star rooms for 2-star prices.
-Not a bad deal at all!
+Not a bad deal at all.

-- Hyatt Regency Osaka: The lone 5-star hotel in Osaka Bay that’s quite possibly the most value-laden luxury choice for where to stay in Osaka.
+• Hyatt Regency Osaka is the lone 5-star hotel in Osaka Bay.
+It’s quite possibly the city’s most value-laden luxury choice.
 Japan’s standard for tiny space gets shredded with the warmly-coloured spacious rooms here.
-To make up for its “out-there” location, the Hyatt Regency offers a twice hourly complimentary shuttle to Osaka Station.
+To make up for its “out-there” location, the Hyatt Regency offers a twice-hourly complimentary shuttle to Osaka Station.

 Shin-Osaka